 The power of partnerships

-For Ben-Horin, technology has been the way to address some of the world’s social problems.
+For Ben-Horin, technology has been a way to address some of the world’s social problems.
 His unique combination of working with big players in the tech industry to help the social sector all over the world has enabled hundreds of thousands of social organizations to do their work better.

 But working with corporations was not always his intention.
 “If you told me as a 40-year-old radical in 1987 that I would be working as closely as I’ve come to work with the corporate sector, I would have laughed at you.
 It was inconceivable to me.”
 This alludes to another important lesson that can be learned from Ben-Horin’s story: work in the social sector requires flexibility, evolution, and often, work with unexpected institutions or ventures.
-For you, as a small scale or aspiring social entrepreneur, this means that a certain openness to the unknown and to change needs to be taken into account, if your work is to be successful.
+For you, as a small scale or aspiring social entrepreneur, this means that a certain openness to the unknown and to change needs to be taken into account if your work is to be successful.

 The final lesson to consider from Ben-Horin’s story is this: to be successful in social change, you must have an extraordinary level of commitment to your cause.
 This lesson comes last because it is both the easiest and hardest thing to accomplish in your work.
 In most people who are passionate about an issue, the commitment comes from within – it’s part of who you are, what you believe, and what you feel your purpose is.
 But that is the easy part.
 Where it becomes difficult is when you have to put this passion into practice as tangible work toward a solution.
 Ben-Horin puts it well when he says, “You really need to believe in [the idea]“.
 With that deep commitment and belief, and the right background and planning, you can have an impact on the world.